 4. Skin tumors

 A lump on the finger could be a skin tumor.
 There are different types of skin tumors, which include cancerous tumors and non-cancerous tumors.

 These are benign growths that cause a lump under the skin of your finger but are not symptoms of cancer.
 The common types of harmless bumps that can develop on your fingers include lipoma lumps and skin tags.

 Lipoma: This is a painless and harmless bump that may develop under your skin due to the accumulation of fatty tissue.

 Skin tag: it is a raised spot that develops from the extension of the skin.
 It usually appears like a hanging lump on your skin.

-In a rare case, your finger may develop chronic firm cyst or lump as a result of cancer.
-Melanoma is a type of cancer that can lead to a painful malignant growth or bump that develop into a large mass that looks worrisome.
+In a rare case, your finger may develop a chronic firm cyst or lump as a result of cancer.
+Melanoma is a type of cancer that can lead to a painful malignant growth or bump that develops into a large mass that looks worrisome.

 Cancer is a life-threatening condition that you should seek the help of your doctor for diagnosis and treatment once you notice strange symptoms.